 RCB has sustainability-oriented certificates with an outstanding volume of almost € 748 million, corresponding to around 18 per cent of the total volume of all RCB certificates.

-Kathrein already manages around 46 per cent of its total fund volume in accordance with sustainability criteria.
+46 per cent of its total fund volume in accordance with sustainability criteria.